umati/Sample-Server/README.md

 This is an example implementation oof the [OPC UA for Geometrical Measuring Systems companion specification](https://www.vdma.org/viewer/-/v2article/render/47597927).
 The server provide one simulated `BasisGMS` instance.

+### Additive Manufacturing Examples

+This is an example implementation of the [OPC UA for Additive Manufacturing companion specification](https://reference.opcfoundation.org/AdditiveManufacturing/docs/).
+The server provides two simulated additive manufacturing machines, a basic one implementing only mandatory variables/objects and a full one implementing every optional variable/object.

 ## Public available instance

 The container image build by this repository is run public at `opc.tcp://opcua.umati.app:4840` (Security: none and higher / Authentication: anonymous) in the `develop` version.